LTheGreatest/ESOF_Project-Green_go/README.md

 **Mission** Describes a mission/objective on the app used to receive extra points.

-**Status** Decribes the status of a especific misson for a specific user (if the user completed that misson or not).
+**Status** Decribes the status of a specific misson for a specific user (if the user completed that misson or not).

 **Ranking** User's position in the app's leaderboard.

-**Leaderboard** List of users ordered by their pointuations.
+**Leaderboard** List of users ordered by their scores.

 ![Domain Model](docs/images/uml/classDiagram.png)